taurus-org/taurus/doc/source/tep/TEP18.md

 Therefore we are forced to do some custom shimming if we want to keep backwards compatibility for apps using `taurus.external.qt`.
-While this necessarily implies renouncing to fulfill goal 5, we can still borrow most of the solutions implemented in the above projects.
+While this necessarily implies renouncing to fulfill Goal 5, we can still borrow most of the solutions implemented in the above projects.

 ### Patching vs wrapping

-Regarding the way of smoothing binding incompatibilities, we should avoid patching existing bindings (goal 4).
+Regarding the way of smoothing binding incompatibilities, we should avoid patching existing bindings (Goal 4).
 In this regard, the approaches of Qt.py and silx.gui.qt should be our reference.
 The preferred solutions are to use adapters (`taurus.external.qt.Qt*`) and provide compatibility wrappers whenever this cannot be done.
 In the worst case, we could accept patching an existing binding, but only if the result never introduces